| EJF Home | Join the EJF | Comments? | Get EJF newsletter | Newsletters |

 These commissions consider responses to anonymous surveys sent to attorneys and non-attorneys who had been in the judges courtroom, unannounced courtroom visitations by commission members, a self-evaluation, a personal interview with the judge, and other information in reaching their recommendation for each judge.

 Judges whose term is expiring are placed on the ballot in even years.
-Typically there are about ±100 judges statewide standing for retention.
 Supreme and Appeals court judge's names are placed on the ballot statewide.
 Names of judges in judicial districts are placed on the ballots of the counties within that district.

 In practice these judicial commissions very rarely reach any recommendation about a judge except “Retain.”
 Judicial performance evaluations are on the web from 1990 through 2022.
 In those thirty-two years roughly 2,000 judges have been evaluated yet only nine (9) have been rated “Do Not Retain” that I am aware of.

-Now in any business or enterprise one expects to find about 5-10% incompetence, drunkenness, criminal activity, moral turpitude, or mentally-disturbed individuals, and all these types of behavior by Colorado judges are documented in this chapter.
+Now in any business or enterprise one expects to find about 5-10% incompetence, drunkenness, criminal activity, moral turpitude, or mentally-disturbed individuals.
+All these types of behavior by Colorado judges are documented in this chapter.
 Thus, as a very rough estimate, between 1990 and 2022 these commissions should have found about 80-140 judges unfit to remain on the bench and issued a “Do Not Retain” recommendation.
-That is a far cry from nine actually so rated.

 The evidence is clear that unless a judge has committed rape, murder, or is obviously demented, the judicial performance commission is going to find they should be retained on the bench.